House #144

 Kokouvi, Akouyo, & family

 What homeowner ship means to them "Homeownership would be a great thing for our family!
 Home is a place filled with peace and love.
 It is where we will have all the memories.
 We are seeking affordable housing because we want a place to be called ours, and we also want our children to have their own space and feel free to play around.
 We became a partner family through a brother... now we are working together to own our future home.
 This opportunity will change a lot of things in our lives.
 Even though the house is not free we will know that it will become ours once we finished paying off the mortgage.
 We will be able to do things we love, and it will become memories.
 Even when our children become older and leave, these memories will still be there and it will give us joy in our lifetime."
 A message to volunteers "To be able to volunteer for an organization demands love and a lot of sacrifice.
 My family and I would like to thank every volunteer who will either physically, emotionally or financially assist on this project to help families become homeowners.
 We are so happy to go through this journey with all of you.
 May God reward you for everything you do for us and may your home be filled with love and peace.
 Thank you so much for your support.
-We appreciate you all!" became a partner family May 2023 dedication coming soon |
+We appreciate you all!" became a partner family May 2023 dedication April 25, 2026 |

 build sponsors